amazon-gamelift/amazon-gamelift-toolkit/containers-starter-kit/README.md

 # Debugging your deployment

-In case your Amazon GameLift Containers fleet doesn't become active when doing a deployment, the best place to look at is the *Amazon CloudWatch Logs console*, and finding the log group with your fleet ID.
+In case your Amazon GameLift Servers Containers fleet doesn't become active when doing a deployment, the best place to look at is the *Amazon CloudWatch Logs console*, and finding the log group with your fleet ID.
 The log output contains *both* the output of the sidecar process managing the GameLift Server Go SDK, as well as the output of your actual game server binary.

 **Typical issues**